-This course presents the student with a variety of opportunities to learn the basics of set design for productions such as plays, video, concerts, award ceremonies, etc. Work will be done on full stage productions as well as for smaller settings.
-The design of props, makeup, lighting, sound effects, costumes, and special effects will also be done.
+This course presents the student with a variety of opportunities to learn the basics of set and prop design for productions such as plays, video, concerts, award ceremonies, etc. Work will be done on full stage productions as well as for smaller settings.
 The student will also have the opportunity to specialize in areas of interest.
-All projects must be completed in order to receive credit for this course.